Christopher J. Bowick Sells 20,000 Shares of Calix, Inc. (NYSE:CALX) Stock

-Calix, Inc. (NYSE:CALX) Director Christopher J. Bowick sold 20,000 shares of the business’s stock in a transaction on Friday, August 6th.
-The stock was sold at an average price of $45.41, for a total transaction of $908,200.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Calix, Inc. (NYSE:CALX) Director Christopher J. Bowick sold 20,000 shares of Calix stock in a transaction that occurred on Friday, August 6th.
+The shares were sold at an average price of $45.41, for a total transaction of $908,200.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Calix, Inc provides cloud and software platforms, systems and services required to realize the unified access network.
 The firm offers broadband communications access systems and software for fiber and copper-based network architectures that enable communications service providers to transform their networks and connect to their residential and business subscribers.